AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 ### Background Series

-Now, as we have tried to change some elements that are common for the AnyStock and the Basic scroller, let's adjust some params that only AnyStock scroller can have.
+Now, as we have tried to change some elements that are common for the AnyStock and the Basic scroller, let's adjust some parameters that only AnyStock scroller can have.
 We can add any of [supported series](Supported_Series) to the scroller if necessary, so the scroller will display a thumbnail AnyStock chart in its background.
 Let's define the thumbnail series of column type and look at it:

 {sample}STOCK\_Scroller\_03{sample}